 What is periodic breathing?

 Some babies can take a pause in their breathing for up to 10 seconds or a few seconds longer.
 Their next few breaths may be fast and shallow.
 Then they breathe steadily again.
 This is called periodic breathing.
-It is a harmless condition in premature and full-term babies.
+This goes away on its own within the first few months.

 What can you expect when your infant has it?

-Your baby may have periodic breathing when he or she is sleeping.
+Your baby may have periodic breathing during sleep.
 It happens less often as your infant grows.
 The condition should stop by the time your baby is 6 months old.

 Periodic breathing is normal and doesn't need treatment.

 Follow the doctor's guidance for safe sleeping.
-For example, place your baby to sleep on his or her back.
+For example, place your baby to sleep on their back.

 When should you call for help?